brendanmetzger/ledger/README.md

 ## todo
 - [x] add date to emails
 - [x] student preview for practice notes
-- [ ] improve way to take attendance (attendance is registered by a quick quiz)
+- [ ] improve way to take attendance (like, attendance is noted via a quick quiz or exercise)
 - [x] crunch notes into 1 line before saving
-- [ ] make a checklist for things to mark off
-  - deprecated techniques
-  - improperly attributed work
-  - precision (both syntax and aesthetic)
 - [x] automatically show validation errors
 - [x] compute unique tags used
 - [x] consider #lines of css & uniqueness.